plone/training/theming/ttw-advanced.rst

         css:content="#viewlet-above-content"
         css:theme="#above-content" />

-The attribute `css:if-content` allow us to put condition on the rules based on a CSS selector that acts on the content, thus the markup rendered by Plone.
+The attribute `css:if-content` allows us to put a condition on the rules based on a CSS selector that acts on the content.
 In this way the rule will be applied only if the body element has the class `.userrole-authenticated`.

 MORE EXAMPLES HERE?